dynamics-of-stellar-systems/dynamite/docs/installation.rst

 --------------

 * Make sure that the compiler collection is installed with the proper libraries.
 If you get problems running Galahad or DYNAMITE, try to reinstall GCC and make sure that the Fortran compiler is included in your installation.

-* Do not use GCC 10 or higher!